airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``matrix``
 ----------
-Defines a matrix of third-party dependencies to run the benchmarks with.
+Defines a matrix of third-party dependencies and environment variables to run the benchmarks with.

-If provided, it must be a dictionary, where the keys are the names of dependencies and the values are lists of versions (as strings) of that dependency.
+If provided, it must be a dictionary, where the keys are the names of dependencies or special values prefixed by "@" (see below), and the values are lists of versions (as strings) of that dependency.
 An empty string means the "latest" version of that dependency available on PyPI.
 Value of ``null`` means the package will not be installed.

 If the list is empty, it is equivalent to ``[""]``, in other words, the "latest" version.